-There are two essential components of all project governance: processes and data.
-Processes are how you do things and data is the information you use.
-The key to a good project governance framework is to standardize, integrate and systemize these two areas.
+There are three essential components of all project governance: processes, data, and people.
+Processes are how you do things, data is the information you use, and people are the ones doing and using both of those.
+The key to a good project governance framework is to standardize, integrate and systemize these areas.

 Learn More: Project Governance Made Simple Infographic

 A good project governance framework should define how you manage the entire project lifecycle.